Stjepan Plazonja: Hermannstadt

 On 5 September 2019, Plazonja signed with Romanian club Hermannstadt.
-He make his debut on 21 September in a goaless draw against Sepsi OSK.
+He make his debut on 21 September in a goalless draw against Sepsi OSK.

 Șelimbăr (loan)

 Plazonja then moved on loan to Șelimbăr on 12 February 2020 until the end of the season on 30 June 2020.

 Politehnica Timișoara (loan)

 Plazonja was then loan to second division club Politehnica Timișoara on 27 August 2020.
-He went on to score 4 goals in 28 appearance in all competition for the club.
+He went on to score 4 goals in 28 appearances in all competition for the club.

 Concordia Chiajna

 On 29 January 2022, Plazonja signed for Romania club, Concordia Chiajna.
 He was released by the club on 31 July after making 13 appearances for the club.

 Bijelo Brdo

 On 14 September 2022, Plazonja returned to Croatia to signed for Bijelo Brdo.
-He went on to scored on his debut Solin in a 2–1 league win on 24 September.
+He went on to score on his debut Solin in a 2–1 league win on 24 September.

 Rudeš

 On 7 July 2023, Plazonja joined the Rudeš.
-He make his club debut against Osijek on 30 July in a 3–4 lost.
+He make his club debut against Osijek on 30 July in a 3–4 loss.